Yes. We periodically encounter residents who

 Open burning is defined as the burning of materials wherein products of combustion are emitted directly into the ambient air without passing through a stack or chimney from an enclosed chamber (International Fire Code 2009).

-Contact the Highway Department Monday-Friday between the hours of 7:00 AM and 3:30 PM.
+Contact the Public Works Department Monday-Friday between the hours of 7:00 AM and 3:30 PM.
 If you are calling after hours, please notify the Police Department at 215.643.8284 or complete the online Report a Concern

 The Township does provide a container in the rear parking lot of the Municipal Complex at 1025 Horsham Road.
 Leaf waste includes leaves, garden residue, shrubbery, and tree trimmings but does not include grass.
 Please no stumps, tree trunks or logs.
 All leaf waste must be placed in biodegradable bags.